Zakharcs/urban-octo-waffle/README.md

 ## editinig file

-its a markdown file in s repositiry.
+its a markdown file in its repositiry.